Package 'orderly2'

 Similarly, you might want to include packets that are known by other locations but are not currently downloaded onto this machine - pulling these packets in could take anything from seconds to hours depending on their size and the speed of your network connection (but not pulling in the packets could mean that your packet fails to run).

-To allow for control over this you can pass in an argument search_options, which is a orderly_search_options object, and allows control over the names of the locations to use, whether metadata should be refreshed before we pull anything and if packets that are not currently downloaded should be considered candidates.
+To allow for control over this you can pass in an arguments to control the names of the locations to use, whether metadata should be refreshed before we pull anything and if packets that are not currently downloaded should be considered candidates.

 This has no effect when running interactively, in which case you can specify the search options (root specific) with orderly_interactive_set_search_options